MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/edge-process.md

 | Data | 	text=No of days case is in open state: [[$Return.FindNoOfDaysCaseBeingOpened]]<br>
 caption=Case is open |

-4. Repeat the step 3 and 4 to create another action call.
+4. Repeat steps 2 and 3 to create another action call.

 | Field | Value |
 |--------|---------|